 © Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

-Round barrow south-west of Uncleby Wold Barn is a Bronze Age funerary monument located in Yorkshire, England.
-The barrow survives as an earthwork mound in the landscape and represents the burial practices of prehistoric communities during the Bronze Age period, when such monuments were constructed across the chalk uplands of northern England.
-As a scheduled ancient monument, it forms part of the important archaeological record documenting early Bronze Age settlement and mortuary customs in the region.
+Round barrow south-west of Uncleby Wold Barn is a Bronze Age burial monument located in Yorkshire.
+The barrow survives as an earthwork mound in the landscape, representing the funerary practices of prehistoric communities during the Bronze Age period.
+Such monuments were constructed as ceremonial centres for the burial of high-status individuals and reflect the social organization and ritual beliefs of their time.
+The site's survival and archaeological designation indicate its importance for understanding Bronze Age settlement patterns and burial customs in the Yorkshire region.

 Round barrow south-west of Uncleby Wold Barn is a scheduled monument protected by Historic England under reference 1017852.
 View the official record →

-Round barrow south-west of Uncleby Wold Barn is a Bronze Age funerary monument located in Yorkshire, England.
+Round barrow south-west of Uncleby Wold Barn is a Bronze Age burial monument located in Yorkshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1017852.

 Round barrow south-west of Uncleby Wold Barn is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1017852.